|180 ECTS||Thomas Hauert - Gabriel Schenker|

-The Bachelor in Contemporary Dance offered by Manufacture, in collaboration with Zurich University of the Arts (ZHdK), is the first university-level program in contemporary dance in Switzerland.
-The Creation option is offered in Lausanne in partnership with P.A.R.T.S.
-(Brussels).
+The Bachelor in Contemporary Dance offered by La Manufacture in Lausanne, in collaboration with Zurich University of the Arts (ZHdK), is the first university-level program in contemporary dance in Switzerland.

 The training rather explores the body’s infinite possibilities of movement and its ability to learn, develop and integrate new capacities, more than teaches historical dance styles and techniques or artistic trends.
 It seeks to coach creative, versatile and independent dancers, with a reflexive approach, able to contribute to the choreographic process.

 The programme is built around three main axes : the training, working towards autonomy in the development and upkeep of the physical abilities, the artistic practice, aiming at developing both a conscious and intuitive creativity, and the reflexive approach, where the theoretical input allows to put the artistic practice critically and constructively into perspective.

 La Manufacture is located in the french speaking region of Switzerland (Romandie), therefore the language of everyday life is French.
 Teaching languages are French and English.
 Students are not required to be bilingual upon admission, but they are expected to acquire a very good level of understanding of the other language over the course of their first year of studies.

 The theatre revealed the choreographers and dancers co-produced for the period 2019-2020-2021.
 Four graduates and a guest teacher from The Manufacture will have the opportunity to present their latest creations.